YU000jp/logseq-plugin-task-suggest/README.md

 2. The suggestion will be invoked.
     -   The cursor will be placed in the input field, so enter keywords related to the previous task.
       > Input history available
-    -   If you do not want to use the suggestion at this time, press the `Esc` key to cancel it.
+    -   If you do not want to use the suggestion at this time, press the `Esc`or `Tab` key to cancel it.
 3. A query is executed based on the keyword, and a list of suggestions is displayed.
 4. Selecting an item copies the text to the block.